Otiel/DeleteFileWhenCreated/README.md

 Usage
 -----

-1. If you simply don't care about the sources, [download](https://github.com/Otiel/DeleteFileWhenCreated/archive/master.zip) the repository as a zip file and keep only the `Latest version` folder.
+1. If you simply don't care about the sources, download the latest version from the [releases](https://github.com/Otiel/DeleteFileWhenCreated/releases) page as a zip file.
 2. Open a command line (Win+R -> cmd).
 2. Run `"C:\[path to exe]\Latest version\DeleteFileWhenCreated.exe" "C:\[path to file]\myFileToDelete"`.